The regime breaks another monopoly: See how private entities will be able to participate in the fuel business in Cuba

 However, the opening of the fuel market stands out as one of the most strategic sectors controlled by the Cuban state since 1959.

-During his speech, Marrero defended the measures, asserting that they do not represent a renunciation of socialism or the responsibilities of the State, but rather an adaptation to the current circumstances of the country.
+During his speech, Marrero defended the measures, asserting that they do not represent a renunciation of socialism or the responsibilities of the state, but rather an adaptation to the current circumstances of the country.

 For now, the proposals will need to be debated and subsequently turned into concrete legislation.
-However, the political message is already clear: in the face of the worst economic and energy crisis in decades, the Cuban regime is willing to open up even sectors that until recently seemed untouchable.
+But the political message is already clear: in the face of the worst economic and energy crisis in decades, the Cuban regime is willing to open up even sectors that until recently seemed untouchable.

 Filed under: